cap-js/docs/java/plugins.md

 ## Custom Protocol Adapters {#protocol-adapter}

-In CAP Java, the protocol adapter is the mechanism to implement inbound communication (another service or the UI) to the CAP service in development.
-The task of a protocol adapter is to translate any incoming requests of a defined protocol to CQL statements that then can be executed on locally defined CDS services.
-CAP Java comes with 3 protocol adapters (OData V2 and V4, and HCQL) but can be extended with custom implementations.
-In this section, you have a deeper look on how such a protocol adapter can be built and registered with the CAP Java runtime.
+In CAP, the protocol adapter is the mechanism to implement inbound communication (from another service or the UI) to the CAP service in development.
+You can read more about protocol adapters in our [architecture documentation](architecture#protocol-adapters--protocol-adapters).

 Usually, a protocol adapter comes in 2 parts: